ansible/ansible/docs/docsite/rst/inventory/implicit_localhost.rst

         ansible_python_interpreter: "{{ansible_playbook_python}}"

 This ensures that the proper connection and Python are used to execute your tasks locally.
 You can override the built-in implicit version by creating a ``localhost`` host entry in your inventory.

-At that point, all implicit behaviors are ignored, the ``localhost`` in inventory is treated just like any other host, group and host vars will appy, including connection vars, which includes the ``ansible_python_interpreter`` setting.
+At that point, all implicit behaviors are ignored; the ``localhost`` in inventory is treated just like any other host.
+Group and host vars will appy, including connection vars, which includes the ``ansible_python_interpreter`` setting.
 This will also affect ``delegate_to: localhost`` and ``local_action``, the latter being an alias to the former.

 .. note::
   - This host is not targetable via any group, however it will use vars from ``host_vars`` and from the 'all' group.